Footprint Charts | A Futures Trader’s Guide to Volume Analysis

 • Next, we have a delta of -436.
 This means that 1,956 buyers lifted the offer against 2,392 sellers who hit the bid.

-• Following that is a delta of -75, meaning that 2,402 buyers lifted the offer against 2,477 sellers hit the bid.
+• Following that is a delta of -75, meaning that 2,402 buyers lifted the offer against 2,477 sellers who hit the bid.

 Knowing the volume differences initiated by buyers and sellers at differing price points can help a trader determine which party is being more aggressive.
 This information might in turn confirm a trader’s suspicions about an emerging price trend.